jayangra/AzurePCI3.2/IaaS/Azure Security and Compliance Blueprint - PCI DSS IaaS WebApp Overview.md

 ## Compliance documentation

 The [Azure Security and Compliance Blueprint - PCI DSS Customer Responsibility Matrix](https://aka.ms/PCICRM) lists responsibilities for all PCI DSS 3.2 requirements.
-Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.

 The [Azure Security and Compliance Blueprint - PCI DSS IaaS Web Application Implementation Matrix](https://aka.ms/PCIIaaSWebappCIM) provides information on which PCI DSS 3.2 requirements are addressed by the IaaS Web Application architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.